ShortcutProbe: Probing Prediction Shortcuts for Learning Robust Models: Experiments

 \paragraph{Constructing the probe set.} From the chosen data source, such as the training or validation set, we sorted the samples within each class by their prediction losses and divided them into two equal halves: a high-loss set and a low-loss set.
 This approach approximates the incorrectly and correctly predicted samples, respectively, while ensuring that the incorrectly predicted set is non-empty, even when all samples are correctly classified.
 Within each set, we then selected the top $r$\% of samples with the highest prediction confidence (i.e., those with the lowest output entropy).

 \paragraph{Training details.} We first trained a base model initialized with pretrained weights using empirical risk minimization (ERM) on the training dataset.
 Then, we retrained the model on half of the validation set using various bias mitigation methods.
 For our method, we first constructed the probe set using the same half of the validation set and used the probe set for shortcut detection and mitigation.
-The remaining half of the validation set is used for model selection and hyperparameter tuning.
-For experiments on the Waterbirds, CelebA, and Chexpert datasets, we used ResNet-50 as the backbone networks, and we used ResNet-18 on the ImageNet-9/A and NICO datasets to ensure a fair comparison with baseline methods.
-For text datasets, we use a pretrained BERT model \cite{kenton2019bert}.
-We trained models with each method for three times using different random seeds and reported the averaged results as well as their standard deviations.
+The remaining half of the validation set was used for model selection and hyperparameter tuning.
+For experiments on the Waterbirds, CelebA, and CheXpert datasets, we used ResNet-50 as the backbone network, and we used ResNet-18 on the ImageNet-9/A and NICO datasets to ensure a fair comparison with baseline methods.
+For text datasets, we used a pretrained BERT model \cite{kenton2019bert}.
+We trained models using each method three times with different random seeds and reported the average results as well as their standard deviations.
 Detailed training settings are provided in Appendix\footnote{Code is available at \url{https://github.com/gtzheng/ShortcutProbe}.}.

 \paragraph{Metrics.} Without group labels, we used the worst-class accuracy \cite{yang2023change} for model selection, which is defined as the worst per-class accuracy on an evaluation set.
-For performance evaluation on the Waterbirds, CelebA, Chexpert, MultiNLI, and Civilcomments datasets, we adopted the widely accepted metric, \textit{worst-group accuracy}, which is the lowest accuracy among multiple groups of the test set with each group containing a certain spurious correlation.
+For performance evaluation on the Waterbirds, CelebA, CheXpert, MultiNLI, and Civilcomments datasets, we adopted the widely accepted metric, \textit{worst-group accuracy}, which is the lowest accuracy across multiple groups of the test set with each group containing a certain spurious correlation.
 We also calculated the \textit{accuracy gap} defined as the standard average accuracy minus the worst-group accuracy to measure the degree of a classifier's spurious biases.
 A high worst-group accuracy with a low accuracy gap indicates that the classifier is robust to spurious biases and can fairly predict samples from different groups.
 We adopted \textit{average accuracy} for the evaluations on the NICO, ImageNet-9, and ImageNet-A datasets as these datasets are specifically constructed to evaluate the robustness against distributional shifts.